anhr/AxesHelper/AxesHelper.md

 ```
 Now you can see the 'Move points' folder in the dat.gui.
 You can move, scale and rotate the scene.
 Unfortunately, you also move the axes.
-For resolving of the issue, create groupMove and move all your meshs from scene to groupMove.
+For resolving of the issue, create groupMove and move all your meshes from scene to groupMove.
 ```
 const groupMove = new THREE.Group();
 scene.add( groupMove );